simarjotsingh2/A1/README.md

-#Peer Reviewed by
+# Peer Reviewed by
 Treasure Onah

+-comments
-html document is not included in the repo
+html document is not included in the repo, everything else is fine.